SylviaOne/Repo-hub/README.md

-## Why do pirates not know the alphabet?
-They always get stuck at "C".
+## Why couldn't the kid see the pirate movie?
+Because it was rated arrr!